mmdt01/FYP/README.md

 # Decoding Robot Interaction Tasks from EEG Signals

 This repository does not contain the raw or preprocessed EEG files for the subjects.
-Please seperately download and move the preprocessed file for subject 4 (s4_preprocessed.fif) into the directory 'subject_4'.
+Please seperately download and move the preprocessed files for subjects into the directory.

 ## Preprocessing: